-B.5 Web Access
+B.8 Web Access

-B.5.1 Design groups shall receive equivalent privileges to those granted to EngSoc Clubs and must abide by those rules governing the use and access of such accounts.

-B.5.2 All design teams are subject to the Engineering Society Computing Policy found in Policy Manual λ .B.
+- B.8.1 Design groups shall receive equivalent privileges to those granted to EngSoc Clubs and must abide by those rules governing the use and access of such accounts. - B.8.2 All design teams are subject to the Engineering Society Computing Policy found in Policy Manual λ .B.

-B.6 Design Team Roundtable
+B.9 Design Team Roundtable

-B.6.1 The Director of Design will Chair a minimum of three (3) roundtables, which are designed to be a time for groups to discuss problems and issues relating specifically to their group as well as other groups, provide updates on their progress, and allow for the Engineering Society to relay important information to the teams.

-B.6.2 A member of the Executive for each design group must attend each meeting.
+- B.9.1 The Director of Design will Chair a minimum of three (3) roundtables, which are designed to be a time for groups to discuss problems and issues relating specifically to their group as well as other groups, provide updates on their progress, and allow for the Engineering Society to relay important information to the teams. - B.9.2 A member of the Executive for each design group must attend each meeting.
 Due to the importance of these meetings, failure to attend may result in the Director of Design issuing a 48-hour warning to the team in question.
-The team in question will have 48 hours to address the concern and resolve any issues.

-B.6.3 If a design team executive is unable to attend the Design Team Roundtable, they can do so with the approval of the Director of Design and Vice President (Student Affairs).
+The team in question will have 48 hours to address the concern and resolve any issues. - B.9.3 If a design team executive is unable to attend the Design Team Roundtable, they can do so with the approval of the Director of Design and Vice President (Student Affairs).

-B.7 Space Allocation
+B.10 Space Allocation

-B.7.1 All currently ratified Design Groups are eligible to apply for dedicated space within the Integrated Learning Center.
-The reallocation of space occurs every even year (i.e. 2024, 2026, 2028...).
-The deadline for this form shall be set to be in April of the year and move-in shall be in the first week of September of the year.
+B.10.1 Only currently ratified competitive design teams or design groups with a competition are eligible to acquire dedicated space within the Integrated Learning Center.
+The reallocation of space occurs every even year (i.e., 2022, 2024, 2026...).
+The template form and information will be sent out

-B.7.2 All design groups must submit the Space Allocation form to be eligible to get space for the following two years, including groups with existing space.
-All design groups with existing space that do not resubmit the form will be issued a warning one week prior to the submission deadline and may be removed from the Integrated Learning Center.

-B.7.3 The space allocation form will be made available by the Director of Design and should be submitted to the current Director of Design.
-The Space Allocation form will be reviewed by the Director of Design, the Vice President (Student Affairs), the General Manager, and the FEAS Operations and Facilities Manager or designate.

-B.7.4 The Space Allocation form consists of six items:

-- a.
-Summary of the Group

-- b.
-Group Competition

-- C. Member Development

-- d.
-Group Structure, Culture, and Dedication to EDII-AS

-- e.
-External Affairs

-- f.
-Space Allocation Matrix Weight

-B.7.5 Included in the Space Allocation form, design groups must also submit their Safety Plan, Charter, and Stewardship Agreement.

-B.7.6 The contents of the Space Allocation form may vary year to year upon the decision of the Director of Design with recommendation from the Vice President (Student Affairs).

-B.7.7 Groups will be provided an opportunity to discuss the results with the panel as a whole.

-B.7.8 In the event that a group vacates their space in the Integrated Learning Centre before their two-year term is completed, a similar space allocation process will be held specifically for that space.
+- in January of the year.
+The deadline for this form shall be set to be in April of the year and move-in shall be in the first week of September of the year. - B.10.2 All design teams must submit the Space Allocation form to be eligible for space for the following two years, including teams with existing space.
+All design teams with existing space that do not resubmit the form will be issued a warning one week prior to the submission deadline and may be removed from the Integrated Learning Center. - B.10.3 The form will be made available on the Engineering Society website and should be submitted to the current Director of Design.
+The Space Allocation form will be reviewed by the Director of Design, the Vice-President (Student Affairs), the General Manager, and the FEAS Operations and Facilities Manager or designate. - B.10.4 The Space Allocation form consists of six items: - a.
+Summary of the Team - b.
+Team Competition - c.
+Member Development - d.
+Team Structure, Culture, and Dedication to EDII-AS - e.
+External Affairs - f.
+Space Allocation Matrix Weight - B.10.5 Included in the Space Allocation form, design groups must also submit their Safety Plan, Charter, and Stewardship Agreement. - B.10.6 The contents of the Space Allocation form may vary year to year upon the decision of the Director of Design with recommendation from the Vice President (Student Affairs). - B.10.7 Teams will be provided an opportunity to discuss the results with the panel as a whole. - B.10.8 In the event that a group vacates their space in the Integrated Learning Centre before their two-year term is completed, a similar space allocation process will be held specifically for that space.
 The form contents will consist of the same elements as the normal space allocation process.
 The group(s) who receive access to the vacated space will only have it until the next official space allocation process when they must resubmit an application to be considered for space.